Nimus-oes/javascript-exercises/README.md

 8. Remove items from a drop-down list.
 9. Count and display dropdown list items in an alert window.
 10. Calculate sphere volume.
-11. Display a random image (clicking on a button) from the following list.
+11. Display a random image (clicking on a button) from the provided list.
 12. Highlight the bold words of the following paragraph, on mouse over a certain link.
 13. Get the window width and height (any time the window is resized).